Student Policy on Testing

 A. We encourage students and faculty to discuss accommodations; if extended time is the only approved accommodation faculty may elect to provide the accommodation.
 The student's responsiblities are as follows:

-- The student must contact the instructor as early as possible to request extended time.
-The student's ODS Certification Card should be shown when accommodations are requested.
+• The student must contact the instructor as early as possible to request extended time.
+The student's Accommodation Notification should be shown when accommodations are requested.
 If accommodations cannot be reasonably provided by the instructor, students should visit Testing Services as soon as possible to initiate scheduling.
 Students with testing accommodations are not required to use Testing Services.

-- The student should remind the instructor again 2-3 days before the exam that extended time will be needed.
+• The student should remind the instructor again 2-3 days before the exam that extended time will be needed if the exam is on online/D2L.

 B. If the student has the accommodation to use assistive devices (e.g., screen reading software), Testing Services should provide accommodations.
 The following procedures must be followed by students who wish to take exams in the Testing Center.

-- The student and course instructor will discuss exam times and accommodation needs and fill in exam dates and times.
+• The student and course instructor will discuss exam times and accommodation needs.
+The instructor will need to contact Testing Services to provide dates and times. dates and times.

-- The student must ask the instructor to note special exam conditions (e.g., open book/open notes, use of a calculator, etc.).
+• The student should ask the instructor to note special exam conditions (e.g., open book/open notes, use of a calculator, etc.).
 Such special conditions will not be allowed without approval from the instructor.

-- The student will properly schedule exam at least 2 business days before scheduled exam.
+• The student will properly schedule exam at least 2 business days before scheduled exam.
+If you miss this deadline, please reach out to Testing Services at (406)994-6984 or [email protected].

 C. Decisions regarding how testing accommodations are administered should be the result of conversations between the student and the instructor about how best to ensure equal access to assessment.